anhthang/blog/content/posts/2017-12-24-minimal-docker-container.md

 ---
 title: 'Minimal Docker container'
-description:
+description: 'Create the smallest possible Docker container'
 published: '2017-12-24'
 tags: [docker]
 ---

-Create the smallest possible Docker container

 With Docker multi stage, you can use multiple base image (call as builder) to build necessary files, assets and copy stuff over to final image after.